 Make it as simple or extra as you want.
 As long as you're having fun together and making memories, that's all that matters!

 NEW YEAR'S EVE TRADITIONS ARE SO FUN!

 Staying in as a family for New Year's Eve can be just as fun, if not more fun, as going out.
 Plus, you can create some amazing New Year's Eve traditions and memories.

 What are your favorite NYE traditions?
 Let us know in the comments below!

 Wanting more great family-bonding ideas?

-- I've got 7 cheap ways for you to start a family tradition!
+- We've got 7 cheap ways for you to start a family tradition!